|Period||GDP Growth Rate||Non Oil GDP||Oil GDP|

-The Non-oil sector: In real terms, the non-oil sector dipped by -6.05% in the second qaurter of 2020, which was -7.70% points lower than the rate recorded in the same quarter of 2019 and -7.60% points lower than the rate recorded in the first quarter of 2020.
+The Non-oil sector: In real terms, the non-oil sector dipped by -2.51% in the third quarter of 2020, which is -4.36% points lower than the rate recorded in the same quarter of 2019 and -3.54% points higher than the rate recorded in the second quarter of 2020.

-In the first quarter of 2020, GDP Growth in the non-oil sector was driven mainly by Information and Communication (Telecommunications), Agriculture (Crop Production), Manufacturing (Food, Beverage and Tobacco), Financial and Insurance Services (Financial Institutions), Construction and Trade.
+In the third quarter of 2020, GDP Growth in the non-oil sector was driven mainly by Information and Communication (Telecommunications), Agriculture (Crop Production), Construction, Financial and Insurance (Financial Institutions) and Public Administration.

 The Non-Oil sector contributed 91.27% to the nation’s GDP in the third quarter of 2020, up from that recorded in the second quarter of 2019 (90.23%) and in the second quarter of 2020 (91.07%).

 Nairametrics Exclusive Research!